Indomito-class destroyer

-The Indomito class was a class of destroyers of the Italian Royal Navy (Règia Marina) before and during World War I. Six were built at Naples by Societa Pattison between 1910 and 1913.
+The Indomito class was a class of destroyers of the Italian Royal Navy (Règia Marina) before and during World War I. Eight were built, six of which at Naples by Societa Pattison, between 1910 and 1913.
 They were the first large Italian destroyers and the first fitted with steam turbines.
 The class is sometimes also called the I class.
 Two of the class were sunk during World War I, but the four surviving ships remained in service until 1937–38.
 One of the class, Insidioso, was reinstated during World War II and served in the Règia Marina and the German Kriegsmarine before being sunk by U.S. aircraft in late 1944.

 Design and construction

 The Indomito class was designed by Luigi Scaglia of Societa Pattison of Naples.
 The boats were the first large destroyers of the Règia Marina and the first fitted with steam turbines.
 The Indomito class were the first in the progression of Italian destroyers to be called either tre pipe or tre canne for their three funnels.

 The ships were 237 ft 11 in at the waterline (239 ft 6 in overall) with a beam of 24 ft and a draft of 7 ft 11 in.
 They had twin shafts driven by two Tosi steam turbines that were fired by four Thornycroft boilers.
 The drivetrain was designed for a power output of 16000 hp to move the ships at 30 knots, but had a maximum output of 17620 shp which propelled the ships at 35.79 knots.